sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 Changes added at v1.0.6:

 * WiFi mode improvements:
+	* Fixed an error where it was possible for the original ESP32 Ethernet MAC address to replace the desired spoofed mosaic-X5 MAC address
 	* The firmware ignores the initial all-zeros MAC Address in IPStatus (or an Ethernet packet)
 		* This was causing problems when starting in WiFi mode
 	* The IP_EVENT_STA_GOT_IP event IP address is copied to the OLED display